Matar judíos: Origins

 The most common version of the tradition's origins is from University of León historian Margarita Torres.
 By the 15th century, Christian resentment in León over debts, loans owed to Jews, and general antisemitic fervor after the Black Death commonly led to violence against the Jewish population during Holy Week.
 In 1449, Leonese nobleman Suero de Quiñones owed money to a Jewish lender.
-To avoid paying off his debt, Quiñones rallied the Christian population against the Jews, inspired by the Antisemitic conspiracy theory that the Jews were collectively responsible for Jesus's death.
+To avoid paying off his debt, Quiñones rallied the Christian population against the Jews, on the notion of Jewish deicide; that the Jews were collectively responsible for Jesus's death.
 On Maundy Thursday and Good Friday, Quiñones and his companions attacked the Jewish quarter and killed many Jews, including the lender to whom Quiñones owed money.
 To celebrate the pogrom, Quiñones and his supporters drank wine.

 Another theory is that during the Middle Ages, the local Christian population of León sought revenge on the Jewish population in the Jewish quarter near the Humedo neighborhood, inspired by the Jewish deicide canard.
 To divert the rioters, local authorities allowed the sale of alcoholic beverages, include the spiced wine beverage that came to be known as Leonese lemonade.
 The rioters became drunk and did not continue the pogrom.

 According to the Federation of Jewish Communities of Spain, the name referred to public executions of Jews at show trials at Eastertime during the Middle Ages.